sproof/docs/docs/first/integrate-sproof.rst

 After you have finished integrating the API and everything works as desired, you can embed the Webpage of the docker client into your application, e.g., by using an iframe.

 Port 6001 of the machine on which you set up the docker client (step 2) features a HTTP server with a small verification page.
 Use, http://localhost:6001 or http://<your-machine-domain>:6001, respectively, to display this verification page.
 Alternatively, you can embed it into another page as described above.

+If you are looking for an easier option for providing for verification that does not require managing certificates or performing other maintenance of Docker client, please refer to :doc:`../first/embed-iframe`.